datachomp/datachomp.github.com/source/speaking/index.markdown

 Here are my plans for the years...
 I hope to catch you at one of the following:

 \---|-- 2014 \---|--
+Apr 22, 2014 - Lidnug - Postgres and .Net
+Mar 15, 2014 - Backyard.js - Building Your Community
-Jan 09, 2012 - Tulsa SQL - SQL Server vs The World
+Jan 09, 2014 - Tulsa SQL - SQL Server vs The World

 \---|-- 2013 \---|--
 Nov 14, 2013 - OKC Ruby - Slinging data with Sequel